blake214/xml2xml-schema-change/README.md

 xml2xml-schema-change
 ===========

-Ever needed a was to convert between xml schemas, then xml2xml-schema-change could be of use
+Ever needed a way to convert between xml schemas, then xml2xml-schema-change could be of use

-NOTE: This package is a university project, and will unlikely be worked on in the future, so dont expect to much.
+NOTE: This package is a university project, and will unlikely be worked on in the future, so dont expect too much.

 Description
 ===========